 “It means you can really tailor your work to the needs of the individual client.”

 Louise has dealt with a number of complex and often high-value cases.
 These include Animals Act matters, road traffic accidents, Occupiers Liability claims (both the 1957 and 1984 Acts), and claims involving multi-party and contractual / sub-contractor issues.

 She has also worked on claims involving Highways Authorities and Utilities providers working on the highways and on private property.

 Louise believes in building strong working relationships while providing a personal and bespoke service to every client.

 “I grew up in Suffolk, and one of the things I missed when I was away from Prettys was having that understanding and knowledge of the locality and in particular the people that live here.

 “I enjoy being able to meet people face-to-face and speak with them about their circumstances - I find you can better develop relationships with your clients.”

 Louise assists as a legal advisor at the Suffolk Law Centre in Ipswich, as well as working with a number of the local charities and services that provide assistance and advice to survivors of sexual assault, harassment or abuse.

 She gives free expert legal advice to anyone who needs it in respect to personal injury and cases mainly involving litigation of some form.

-“It’s a local charity and I give advice to people who may not be able to normally access it.
+“Suffolk Law Centre is a local charity, and I give advice to people who may not be able to normally access it.